Software Testing · Robustness · SE ∩ AI

 PhD student in Computer Science at North Carolina State University, advised by Marcelo d'Amorim.
 I work on software testing and improving the robustness of software systems.

-Previously, I earned my MS in Computer Engineering from NYU and worked with Andrea Stocco at TU Munich (DAAD scholar).
-This summer I joined the Max Planck Institute for Security and Privacy as a research intern advised by Marcel Böhme.
+Previously, I earned my MS in Computer Engineering from NYU and worked with Andrea Stocco at TU Munich as a DAAD scholar.
+This summer I joined the Max Planck Institute for Security and Privacy as a research intern, advised by Marcel Böhme.

 Max Planck Institute for Security and Privacy